project-stacker/project-stacker.github.io/docs/reference/stacker_file.md

 # The `stacker.yaml` file

+During a stacker build, the behavior of stacker is specified by yaml directives in a `stacker.yaml` file, as described in this document.

+## Substitutions and variables

-When doing a `stacker build`, the behavior of stacker is specified by the yaml directives below.
-In addition to these, stacker allows variable substitions of several forms.
-For example, a line like:
+In the yaml directives, stacker allows variable substitions of several forms.
+For example, these three substition statements:

     $ONE ${{TWO}} ${{THREE:3}}

-When run with `stacker build --substitute ONE=1 --substitute TWO=2` is processed in stacker as:
+when run with `stacker build --substitute ONE=1 --substitute TWO=2` are processed by stacker as:

     1 2 3